dmitry-viskov/pylti1.3/README.rst

         # Place your user creation/update/login logic
         # and redirect to tool content here

-Cookies issue in the iframes
+Cookies issues in the iframes
 ============================

-Some browsers may deny to save cookies in the iframes.
-For example `Google Chrome from ver.80 deny to save`_ all cookies in the iframes except cookies with flags ``Secure`` (i.e HTTPS usage) and ``SameSite=None``. `Safari deny to save`_ all third-party cookies by default. ``pylti1p3`` library contains workaround for such behaviour:
+Some browsers may deny requests to save cookies in the iframes.
+For example, `Google Chrome (from ver.80 onwards) denies requests to save`_ all cookies in the iframes except cookies with the flags ``Secure`` (i.e HTTPS usage) and ``SameSite=None``. `Safari denies requests to save`_ all third-party cookies by default.
+The ``pylti1p3`` library contains workarounds for such behaviours:

-.. _Google Chrome from ver.80 deny to save: https://blog.heroku.com/chrome-changes-samesite-cookie
+.. _Google Chrome (from ver.80 onwards) denies requests to save: https://blog.heroku.com/chrome-changes-samesite-cookie
-.. _Safari deny to save: https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/
+.. _Safari denies requests to save: https://webkit.org/blog/10218/full-third-party-cookie-blocking-and-more/

 .. code-block:: python